Story-data/Pneumonia_model/README.md

 ## RESULT
 The trained model achieved an `accuracy` of **0.753**, a `precision` of **0.721**, and a `recall` of **0.987** on the test set.
 These metrics indicate the model’s ability to accurately identify pneumonia cases while minimizing false positives and false negatives.

-The link to deployed website can be found below: